jeffboody/libai/readme-nn.md

 	sigma = sqrt(2/m)
 	w     = randNormalDistribution(mu, sigma)

+The perceptron bias on the other hand are typically initialized to zero as they are not impacted by the symmetry problem.

 Other parameter types may exist within the neural network however each may have its own unique initialization requirements.